Ten new LifeGroups have launched. Registration is now closed for this round. We will announce another LifeGroups registration later this year.

 These are our current LifeGroups:

-- Parents with Purpose.
-Parents are still the primary spiritual developers of children, so this study will provide a supportive community for learning how to do that.
-Facilitators: Scott & Pamela Mallory, 11 am.
-Meets in Adkins Education Bldg.
+- Parents with Purpose – Parents are still the primary spiritual developers of children, so this study will provide a supportive community for learning how to do that.
+11 am on Sundays in Adkins Education Bldg.
 5, room 148.

-- LAKERS (Life After Kids…) For parents of youth in late high school to young adults just out of college, this small group offers support, study and fellowship.
-Facilitators: Steve & Peggy Bixler, 11 am.
-Meets in Adkins Education Bldg.
+- LAKERS (Life After Kids…) – For parents of youth in late high school to young adults just out of college, this small group offers support, study and fellowship.
+11 am on Sundays in Adkins Education Bldg.
 5, room 124.

-- Love Does We are an all-ages group that splits our time between study and local missions.
+- Love Does – We are an all-ages group that splits our time between study and local missions.
 This might be serving our community or even our church.
-We would love to have you join us!
-This fall we are starting a study on Bob Goff’s book Everybody Always, while continuing our work on a prayer garden that will be open to everyone!
 Meets Sunday mornings at 11am at the Winsted House near the south parking lot.